abipalli/semioverse/README.md

 # What?
 That sounds crazy!
 What do they do exactly?

 The Card class extends JavaScript's built-in Map class thus preserving the insertion order of key-value pairs, where **keys and values can be of any type including other Card instances**.
-This creates an network of iterable sets of associations/relationships that are the key-value pairs of each Card.
+This creates a network of iterable sets of associations/relationships that are the key-value pairs of each Card.

 The Card class includes methods such as thread, weave, navigate, and swap, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of the Card graph.